wp-plugins/simple-newsletter-br/readme.txt

 Simple Newsletter is a plugin to generate a form to newsletter subscription, works with Jquery or without.

-Export all subscribers in csv with name and email, database validation to block two equals email.
+Export all subscribers in csv with name and email or cellphone, database validations.

 == Features ==